 If your printer is still in working order, however, then keep reading for instructions on how to know if it's storing your information and how to wipe it.

-One clue your printer is storing data is if your printer has the ability to reprint documents you printed, scanned or copied days or weeks before.
-Maybe it lets you reorder jobs in the print queue, or includes a private printing feature.
+One clue your printer is storing data is if it has the ability to reprint documents you printed, scanned or copied days or weeks before.
+Maybe it lets you reorder jobs in the print queue or includes a private printing feature.
 Private printing is where you send the document, but it doesn't actually print until you're standing at the printer.

 If your printer can do any of these, turn it off and turn it back on again.
 Then check if old print, scan, copy or fax jobs are still available for reprinting.
 Go to the menu to see if you can find a log of past prints or faxes.
 If the data is gone, then you're done.
 However, if you're still seeing it, you should perform a hard reset.